Bobby Jenks: Chicago White Sox

 In 2006, Jenks was selected to the American League All-Star team, and finished the season 3–4 with a 4.00 ERA while converting 41 out of 45 save opportunities in 67 relief appearances.
 Jenks was again selected to the American League All-Star team in 2007.
-On September 25, 2007, Jenks was named as one of 10 finalist for the "DHL Presents the Major League Baseball Delivery Man of the Year Award".
+On September 25, 2007, Jenks was named as one of 10 finalists for the "DHL Presents the Major League Baseball Delivery Man of the Year Award".

 In 2007, Jenks pursued a record streak of retiring consecutive batters.
 On August 10, 2007, Jenks retired his 38th consecutive hitter, Ichiro Suzuki of the Seattle Mariners, to tie the American League record for most consecutive batters retired in a row, set by David Wells between May 12, 1998, and May 23, 1998, then with the New York Yankees.
 On August 12, 2007, in a game against the Seattle Mariners, Jenks retired his 41st consecutive batter, the Mariners' Yuniesky Betancourt, tying the Major League record held by San Francisco Giants pitcher Jim Barr, set over two games on August 23, 1972, and August 29, 1972.
 On August 20, 2007, Jenks allowed a base hit by Kansas City Royals outfielder Joey Gathright, ending his streak of 41 consecutive batters retired.
 However, Jenks was still able to get a save during the game.

-Jenks' record is unique in that the previous record holders were starting pitchers.
-Wells' achievement bookended a perfect game that he pitched on May 17, 1998.
-Barr's achievement was spread across two games, neither of which was a no-hitter.
-In contrast, Jenks was perfect for 14 appearances over 27 days (July 17- August 12).
-His teammate Mark Buehrle broke the record for most consecutive batters retired on July 28, 2009, ending with 45 in a row.
+Jenks's record is unique in that the previous record holders were starting pitchers.
+Wells' achievement bookended a perfect game that he pitched on May 17, 1998, while Barr's mark was spread across two games, neither of which was a no-hitter.
+In contrast, Jenks was perfect for 14 appearances over 27 days (July 17 – August 12).
+Just two seasons later, his teammate Mark Buehrle broke the record for most consecutive batters retired on July 28, 2009, ending with 45 in a row.

-On January 19, 2009, Jenks avoided arbitration and signed a one-year, $5.6 million contract.